What are truck dash cams and why do you need one?

 - Internet-connected cameras that automatically upload footage of harsh events

-- Plug-and-play configuration that gets you up and running in minutes
+- Plug-and-play configuration that gets you up and running in minutes, with a power cable that connects directly to Samsara's vehicle gateway

 - On-demand video retrieval for a max of 40 hours of drive time

 Find a dash cam solution today